afrl-rq/OpenUxAS/lustre/README.md

    The operator allows the programmer to designate the value to be used when an expression would otherwise be `nil`.
    The arrow operator is used in conjunction with `pre` to designate the value to be used when there is no prior value for an expression.

-### VS Code Extension ###

-There is a [VS Code](#https://code.visualstudio.com/) extension for Lustre: https://github.com/MercierCorentin/vscode-lustre that offers syntax highlighting and comment/uncomment functionality.
-The support for `kind2`'s Lustre is incomplete but generally adequate.

 ## kind2 ##

 `kind2` is an open-source model checker developed at the University of Iowa: https://kind2-mc.github.io/kind2/

+### kind2 VS Code Extension ###

+There is a an extension for VS Code available for kind2: https://marketplace.visualstudio.com/items?itemName=kind2-mc.vscode-kind2

+This extension offers excellent syntax highlighting and coding support for lustre, as well as integrated commands for checking and simulating lustre nodes.
+The extension does not support compositional analysis, which is required to prove the OpenUxAS properties.
+You should thus also install the command-line tool, `kind2`.

 ### Installing Kind2 ###